On This Page

 For one thing, it’s more likely than ever that your insurance covers therapy and other mental health services.
 Depending on what your deductibles, coinsurance, and co-pays are, you may be able to use your insurance to get high-quality weekly therapy for very low out-of-pocket cost.

 The latest change in the insurance world is that plans have significantly increased their coverage of telehealth services including online therapy.
 Since the coronavirus pandemic, it’s become much more common for insurance plans to cover online as well as in-person sessions.
-This means that the same plan that didn’t cover online therapy a year or two ago may now cover it.

 On This Page